 Still pretty haphazard though, so in 2018 we finally decided to get serious about having fun, bring in some genuinely committed models, and get a new concept done every month.

 On two occasions, models scheduled for projects simply failed to show up.
 Sharon and I lost most of March (for the second year in a row, yikes!) with some kind of violent bronchial pneumonia.
-And, well… of course… Obama… (hey, if just mentioning his name as an all-purpose excuse for getting nothing done works for red-hued Congressmen, I’m willing to give it a try; the guilt is heavy when you find yourself procrastinating and don’t even know why).
+And, well… of course… Obama… (Why?
+Why not?
+According to red-hued Congressmen, he’s the all-purpose cause of everything else that’s gone wrong in the 21st Century).

 So finally–in JUNE–with new buddy and always-reliable model Yao Yin in place, we made the do-it-or-die pledge to finally get the first project completed.
 We were looking to create the suggestion of a fairy queen, at one with the outdoors, clad in foliage and literally sprouting it from her person.
 As part of the ongoing effort to landscape the Sourcelight grounds as photography backdrops, we had carved a notch out of the sycamore berm two years ago to install a stone bench slab on poured concrete pillars.